Northern Lights

 We were delighted to experience the joy of greenish skies for the first time in the northern Finnish village of Kilpisjärvi.
 Since then, we’ve been lucky enough to experience the green sky through the cities of Tromsø, Lofoten Islands and Abisko NP in Sweden.
 The first trip was a complete success!
 It’s not just about luck, but also about the chief planning responsibly.

 To give you a bit more than just pictures of the northern lights, I’m attaching a few photos I managed to take along the route.
 On the way back, we had the amazing opportunity to meet a Swedish friend at a gas station in Uppsala at 4am!
 We had one coffee, took a selfie together, and then he went on to work, while we drove further south.
 I have to say that Gdansk was a bit of a surprise, at least for me.
-A truly delightful town, with a beautifully preserved centre and a magnificent water canal like from the Witcher 3 PC game.
-At the heart of it all stands a grand church, with a staircase that winds its way up to the rooftop – a truly magnificent sight to behold…
+A truly delightful town, with a beautifully preserved centre and a magnificent water canal.
+At the heart of it all stands a grand church, with a staircase that winds its way up to the rooftop – a truly magnificent sight to behold… It’s just the former wealthy Prussia.

 Year 2022